PlaceholderAPI/PlaceholderAPI/.github/ISSUE_TEMPLATE/bug_report.md

 1.

 ### Installed expansions
-> Please use all expansions that are listed when running `/papi list`
+> Please list all expansions that are displayed when running `/papi list`
 <!-- Please write below this line to prevent formatting issues -->